dell/csm-docs/content/docs/getting-started/installation/helm/modules/replication/install-repctl.md

       ./repctl create sc --from-config ./examples/<storage>_example_values.yaml
       ```
-7. Install CSI driver for your chosen storage in source and target cluster and provision replicated volumes
+7. Install CSI driver for your chosen storage on source and target cluster and provision replicated volumes
 8. (optional) Create PVCs on target cluster from Replication Group:
       ```shell